JOBS: Approving the Keystone XL will create up to 120,000 jobs for Americans.

 POWER: There is nothing you can do about this because the Big Oil corporations are so powerful.

 Dave Saldana is an Emmy Award-winning journalist whose career includes MTV News, New York 1, and major-market local news production.
-His print work has been published in Swindle, New Labor Forum, and Swing.
+His print work has been published in The Progressive, New Labor Forum, and Swindle.
 He has also written extensively for online publications like AlterNet, Yes!, and Huffington Post.
 Dave is also an attorney, with experience in civil rights, and labor and employment litigation, and has served as an officer in the National Lawyers Guild.
 He has combined these skills in advocacy communications with Media Matters for America, Free Press, the National Security and Human Rights Campaign, and United Electrical, Radio and Machine Workers of America (UE).
+He presently serves as Senior Fellow to the Center for Media and Democracy.

 Sandrine Orabona has worked professionally for over two decades as a director, producer, editor, and shooter to enhance her storytelling skills in the non-fiction genre.
 She has created long and short form branded content for clients such as AEG, Disney, Warner Bros., Sony, Universal, HBO, Mun2, CBS and MTV.
 She worked on behind-the-scenes material for films such as "The Good Shepherd," "The Bourne Identity," "The Village," and "Ocean's 12."
 She spent three years heading the team that produced the creative content for the first three installments of Disney's "Pirates of the Caribbean" home video campaign.
 She was a key videographer in the Michael Jackson documentary "This Is It."